Artwork Sourced From Pinterest. Artist: Sara Jo

 by Antonio Rocco S. (Rocco Valentini)

 Her eyes are turquoise Like Lir’s foam From which she has risen; A Celtic Venus incarnate.
 Freckles scatter across her skin Like flecks of sea spray As the waves kiss her soft round belly, Her wide hips, And thighs that bear her weight with each step Toward a shore Whose sandy ridges mirror her stretch marks.
-Her hair burns red Like Fragarach’s edge; Cutting not just through men’s armor, But through the illusions they cling to About what makes a woman beautiful. ᚏᚑᚉᚉᚑ ᚃᚐᚂᚓᚅᚈᚔᚅᚔ I do not advance toward her; I am carried, As Scuabtuinne was carried When the sea consented to its master’s thought.
+Little swans follow behind her, Her head a torch that guides them.
+Her hair burns red Like Fragarach’s edge; Cutting not just through men’s armor, But through the illusions they cling to About what makes a woman beautiful. ᚏᚑᚉᚉᚑ ᚃᚐᚂᚓᚅᚈᚔᚅᚔ I do not advance toward her; I am carried, As Scuabtuinne was carried When the sea yielded to its master’s thought.
+She steers me through companionship And into the isle of marriage.
 Stretch marks are a mother’s runes; Ogham etched onto her by her lover To protect her children.
 In the dark I carve my name.
 She is no Venus de’ Medici.
 I am no Michelangelo.
 Our bedroom is no Florence.
 We are ordinary.
 That is enough.
 Real love and real bodies Are not chiseled from marble.
 Is fearr an macántacht ná an mhaisiúchán.
 (Translation: Honesty is better than ornament.)
 Footnote: ᚏᚑᚉᚉᚑ ᚃᚐᚂᚓᚅᚈᚔᚅᚔ spells Rocco Valentini in Ogham.